jucian0/posts/builder-pattern.md

 # Builder pattern.

-Hi everyone, today I gonna talk about the Builder pattern.
+Hi everyone, today I'm going to talk about the Builder pattern.
 The Builder pattern is a design pattern that allows us to create complex objects with a simple interface.
 Maybe you don't know what a builder pattern is, but I guarantee that this pattern is extensively used in many libraries and frameworks, and we will understand and implement it in this article, building a validation class.

 ## How Builder pattern works?